nus-cs2103-AY2122S2/ip/docs/README.md

 ### `todo` - Adds todo task

 Adds the todo task into your task list, only if the task is not a duplicate.
-Todo tasks are tasks without any date/time attached to it, ie. only descriptions.
+Todo tasks are tasks without any date/time attached to it, i.e. only descriptions.

 Example of usage: